jarikoi/berkeleycourse/lab_7/BI_Tableau_Visualization_on_Hive.md

 After the data source connection is made successfully, you can connect to the Hive table.
 Click **Extract** to get data **locally and store Tableau in memory** reduce latency because Hive is based on a batch-processing mechanism.
 Switch back to Tableau.
 Under the Data Connection pane, enter the schema name, enter **default**, and click the **Search** icon on the right side of the textbox.
 Next, enter the table name `Web_Session_Log` in the Table name textbox, click the **Search** icon on the right side of the textbox, and select and drag the table to the upper-right side of the Tableau window, as shown in the following screenshot.
 ![Image7](images/lab7im07.png)

-Now you can extract the data locally on an in-memory Tableau dataset to avoid unnecessary server latency.
+Now you can extract the data locally on an in-memory Tableau dataset to avoid unnecessary server latency.  *In the future, beware of very large hive tables if your data does not fit in your desktop's memory.*
 ![Image8](images/lab7im08.png)

 Click `Automatic update` to refresh the dataset.
 It should look like the following screen: